Vendor comparison

 Pipelock and iron-proxy answer different questions.

-iron-proxy asks: How do we stop the sandbox from ever seeing real secrets?
-The answer is boundary secret rewriting.
+iron-proxy asks: How do we stop the sandbox from ever seeing real secrets? iron-proxy acts as a TLS-terminating proxy with full payload visibility, not just SNI inspection.
+The primary answer is boundary secret rewriting.
 The sandbox runs with fake tokens.
 Every outbound request passes through the proxy, which substitutes real credentials at the edge.
 A malicious tool response or compromised process cannot exfiltrate what the sandbox does not hold.

 Pipelock asks: What is actually in the traffic flowing through?
 The answer is content scanning.
 Every request body gets checked for leaked credentials, encoded secrets, and prompt injection.
 Every tool description and tool response gets checked for poisoning.
 SSRF attempts get blocked at the resolver.